 Learn how to make authentic, flavorful Pad See Ew with tender noodles, caramelized edges, and a deep and smoky Pad See Ew sauce.
-Choose your protein ( tofu, chicken, or shrimp) and make this in under 30 minutes for a quick weeknight dinner.
+Choose your protein ( tofu, chicken, or shrimp) and make this in under 30 minutes for a quick easy weeknight dinner.

 There's something deeply comforting about a bowl of Pad See Ew-those wide, silky noodles, the caramelized edges, and the balance of savory, sweet, and just a whisper of heat.
 It's one of those dishes that feels far more special than the effort it requires, coming together quickly with a handful of everyday ingredients and a hot pan.